Raja Ram Mohan Roy: Middle "Brahmo" period (1820–1830)

 He publicly declared that he would emigrate from the British Empire if Parliament failed to pass the Reform Bill.

-In 1830, Ram Mohan Roy travelled to the United Kingdom as an ambassador of the Mughal Empire to ensure that Lord William Bentinck's Bengal Sati Regulation, 1829 banning the practice of Sati was not overturned.
+In 1830, Ram Mohan Roy travelled to the United Kingdom as an ambassador of the Mughal Empire to ensure that Lord William Bentinck's Bengal Sati Regulation, 1829 banning the practice of sati was not overturned.
 In addition, Roy petitioned the King to increase the Mughal Emperor's allowance and perquisites.
 He was successful in persuading the British government to increase the stipend of the Mughal Emperor by £30,000.
-He also visited France.
-While in England, he embarked on cultural exchanges, meeting with members of Parliament and publishing books on Indian economics and law.
-Sophia Dobson Collet was his biographer at the time.
+While in England, he embarked on cultural exchanges, meeting with members of parliament and publishing books on Indian economics and law.
+Sophia Dobson Collet was his biographer at that time.

 Religious reforms

 The religious reforms of Roy contained in some beliefs of the Brahmo Samaj expounded by Rajnarayan Basu are: